Beckonator/HTML-CSS-Git-Challenge-Code-Refactor/README.md

 # Task

 * Changed stylesheet to open with html
-* Chnaged image src to properly load
+* Changed image src to properly load
 * Added comments